EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 For a phylogeny of Canellaceae, see Salazar and Nixon (2008) and S. Müller et al. (2015); Cinnamomodendron is polyphyletic and Canella is sister to the rest of the family.

 WINTERACEAE Lindley Back to Canellales

-(Plant Al accumulator); vessels 0; rays 10+-seriate; (petiole bundles complex); leaves spiral, lamina vernation supervolute; inflorescence cymose (fasciculate); "K" 2, connate and forming calyptra, (calyptra splitting early), with 2+ traces, "C" with 1-3 traces, (outer members connate); A spiral, 3-many, (subintrorse), filaments stout, expanding during anthesis, (connective prolonged), both secondary parietal cell layers dividing, endothecium biseriate [fibrous outer layer of middle wall layer]; pollen in tetrads, acalymmate [each grain has separate exine], (monads), monoporate (trichotomocolpate), semitectate-coarsely reticulate; stigma bilobed, (not decurrent); ovules (1-)5-many/carpel, nucellar cap 2-3 cells across; endostome persistent, cells thick-walled, outermost enlarged; K deciduous in fruit; seed with palisade exotesta, (tegmen subfibrous).
+(Plant Al accumulator); vessels 0; rays 10+-seriate; (petiole bundles complex); leaves spiral, lamina vernation supervolute; inflorescence cymose (fasciculate); "K" 2, connate and forming calyptra, (calyptra splitting early), with 2+ traces, "C" with 1-3 traces, (outer members connate); A spiral, 3-many, (subintrorse), filaments stout, expanding during anthesis, (connective prolonged), both secondary parietal cell layers dividing, endothecium biseriate [fibrous outer layer of middle wall layer]; pollen in tetrads, acalymmate [each grain has separate exine], (monads), with distal pore [ulcerate], (trichotomocolpate), reticulate, muri with columellae; stigma bilobed, (not decurrent); ovules (1-)5-many/carpel, nucellar cap 2-3 cells across; endostome persistent, cells thick-walled, outermost enlarged; K deciduous in fruit; seed with palisade exotesta, (tegmen subfibrous).

 5[list]/60-90 - two groups below.
-Montane tropics, not mainland Africa (map: from Vink 1993; Marquínez et al. 2009 [New World]: for fossil localities outside the range of extant members of the family, see Doyle (2000b) and Grímsson et al. (2018) - records in the former but not the latter have an asterisk - mauve = early Cretaceous, green = late Cretaceous to Tertiary [not in the sea, really in adjacent red areas...]).
+Montane tropics, not mainland Africa (map: from Vink 1993; Marquínez et al. 2009 [New World]: for fossil localities outside the range of extant members of the family, see Doyle (2000b) and Grímsson et al. (2018) - records in the former but not the latter have an asterisk - mauve = early Cretaceous, green = late Cretaceous to Caenozoic [if in the sea, really in adjacent red areas...]).

-Fossils assigned to Winteraceae have a much wider distribution than that of the family today (Doyle 2000b, see map above).
-Pollen tetrads about 122.5 m.y. old from Gabon have been assigned to Winteraceae, while other slightly younger, common, and more widespread pollen types are less certainly associated with the family (e.g. Doyle et al. 1990a; Doyle 1999).
+Pollen tetrads about 122.5 m.y. old from Gabon have been assigned to Winteraceae, while other slightly younger, common, and more widespread pollen types are rather more certainly associated with the family (e.g. Doyle et al. 1990a; Doyle 1999).
 The earlier Cretaceous records are of calymmate tetrads, that is, the ectexine forms a continuous covering over the tetrad, that have fine ornamentation, and grains of this type (e.g. Walkeripollis, see Schrank 2013 and references) have been placed sister to Winteraceae in a constrained morphological analysis (Doyle & Endress 2010), and they are dated to ca 126 m.y.a. at the Barremian-Aptian bounday (Massoni et al. 2015b; see also Grímsson et al. 2018).

 1. Taktajanioideae Leroy

-Lignification in stem diffuse; reaction wood 0; flowers red; "K" with four more members; anther thecae transverse; tetrads 65-83 μm in diameter; G , collateral, placentation parietal, placentae subapical, oblique to horizontal, compitum +; outer integument 4-5 cells across, (inner integument 4 cells across), parietal tissue 5-6 cells across; fruit ?"septifragally" dehiscent; n = 18.
+Lignification in stem diffuse; reaction wood 0; flowers red; "K" with four more members; anther thecae transverse; tetrads 65-83 μm in diameter; G , collateral, placentation parietal, placentae subapical, oblique to horizontal; compitum +; outer integument 4-5 cells across, (inner integument 4 cells across), parietal tissue 5-6 cells across; fruit ?"septifragally" dehiscent; n = 18.

 1/1: Takhtajania perrieri.
 Madagascar.